th3corinthian/th3corinthian/README.md

 ## Hi there 🕵🏻‍♂️
 I'm Corinthian.
 I am a student studying cybersecurity.
 In my free time I learn about operating system internals, pentesting, malware, cryptography, and offensive security.

-I am a lover of thinkpads, the grateful dead, chess, and mtg.
-I also am an aspiring demoscener.
+I am a lover of thinkpads, the grateful dead, chess, playing video games, and mtg.
+I also am an aspiring demoscener, and hope to someday make video games.

 🍻 **Certifications**: *ITIL 4 Foundation*, *A+*, *Network+*